DeckerMMIV/FS13_SoilManagement/v1/SoilManagement/_SamplePlugins for scripters/README_SamplePlugins_for_SoilMod.txt

 One way I will do it, is to create some 'sample plugin' scripts in this folder, to show what script-parts are required, and what to call in correct sequence.
 Hopefully this should give scripters some idea of how plugins for SoilMod works.

+Also take a look at the fmcSoilModPlugins.LUA script-file, which contains SoilMod's own plugins.
+That should hopefully also give some insight into how to making own plugins.